somaditya/visual-timer/README.md

-# visual-timer
+# Visual Timer
-App for visualizing proportion of time remaining on tasks.
+React app for visualizing proportion of time remaining on tasks.